omeka/omeka-s-enduser/docs/modules/csvimport.md

 This will open a drawer on the right side of the browser window with the following options:

 - **Language:** is a field where you can set the language for this column using the [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag) for the language in which the text is written.
 This will override what you have entered in basic settings.
-- **Data type:** is a dropdown with three options, which correspond to the [values](../content/items/#values) one can use when adding properties to an item:
+- **Data type:** is a dropdown with at least three options, which correspond to the [values](../content/items/#values) one can use when adding properties to an item:
 	- Import as text (default);
 	- Import as URL reference;
 	- Import as Omeka S resource ID.
 Note that you must have the correct ID for the resource.
-A resources' ID is the number sequence at the end of the url when on the view or edit page, so for `/admin/item/11576` the ID is 11576
+A resources' ID is the number sequence at the end of the url when on the view or edit page, so for `/admin/item/11576` the ID is 11576.
+	- If you have certain modules installed, such as Numeric Data Types, there may be additional data type options supplied by those modules.
+- **Import values as private**: check this box to set all property values *in this column* private.

 ![drawer with options as described above](../modules/modulesfiles/csvimport_ItemSetCol.png)

 To remove a column option setting, click the wrench icon again and undo your changes manually.

 #### Batch edit
-When you select one or more rows in the table (columns from your csv file), you can use the "Batch edit options" button to apply the column options described above - language, and data type - to multiple csv columns at once.
+When you select one or more rows in the table (columns from your csv file), you can use the "Batch edit options" button to apply the column options described above to multiple csv columns at once.

 ![a screenshot of the Mapping tab, with the boxes for Columns Title and Creator checked.
 A red arrow points to the Batch edit options button.
 On the right side of the screen, a drawer offers options for changing the settings as described](../modules/modulesfiles/csvimport_batchEditItemSet.png)